NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 `hardware-configuration.nix` is specific to the hardware `nix-generate-config` is being run on.
 You can ignore that file for this tutorial because it has no effect inside a virtual machine.

-The `configuration.nix` file contains various suggestions for the initial setup of a desktop computer.
+The `configuration.nix` file contains various suggestions and comments for the initial setup of a desktop computer.
 :::

-The default configuration of NixOS is:
+The default configuration of NixOS without comments is:

 ```nix
 { config, pkgs, ... }: